dhoyle/splicedocs-jekyll/pages/SQLReference/Statements/CreateIndex.md

 To learn more about bulk HFile index creation, see [Indexing Large Tables](tutorials_indexing_largeindex.html) tutorial page.

-Bulk HFile index creation is related to using Bulk HFiles to import data, which is described in our [Importing Data: Bulk HFile Import](tutorials_ingest_importbulkhfile.html) tutorial page.
+Bulk HFile index creation is related to using Bulk HFiles to import data, which is described in our [Importing Data: Bulk HFile Import](bestpractices_ingest_bulkimport.html) best practices page.

 ## Excluding NULL and Default Values